WebGL

-WebGL (Short for Web Graphics Library) is a JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser without the use of plug-ins.
-WebGL is fully integrated with other web standards, allowing GPU-accelerated usage of physics and image processing and effects as part of the web page canvas.
+WebGL (short for Web Graphics Library) is a JavaScript API for rendering interactive 2D and 3D graphics within any compatible web browser without the use of plug-ins.
+WebGL is fully integrated with other web standards, allowing GPU-accelerated usage of physics, image processing, and effects in the HTML canvas.
 WebGL elements can be mixed with other HTML elements and composited with other parts of the page or page background.

-WebGL programs consist of control code written in JavaScript and shader code that is written in OpenGL ES Shading Language (GLSL ES), a language similar to C or C++, and is executed on a computer's graphics processing unit (GPU).
+WebGL programs consist of control code written in JavaScript, and shader code written in OpenGL ES Shading Language (GLSL ES, sometimes referred to as ESSL), a language similar to C or C++.
+WebGL code is executed on a computer's GPU.

 WebGL is designed and maintained by the non-profit Khronos Group.

-On February 9, 2022 Khronos Group announced WebGL 2.0 support for all major browsers.
+On February 9, 2022, Khronos Group announced WebGL 2.0 support from all major browsers.

+From 2024, a new graphics API, WebGPU, is being developed to supersede WebGL.
+WebGPU provides extended capabilities, a more modern interface, and direct GPU access, which is useful for demanding graphics as well as AI applications.

 Design

 WebGL 1.0 is based on OpenGL ES 2.0 and provides an API for 3D graphics.
 It uses the HTML5 canvas element and is accessed using Document Object Model (DOM) interfaces.

-WebGL 2.0 is based on OpenGL ES 3.0 and made guaranteed availability of many optional extensions of WebGL 1.0 and exposes new APIs.
+WebGL 2.0 is based on OpenGL ES 3.0.
+It guarantees the availability of many optional extensions of WebGL 1.0, and exposes new APIs.
 Automatic memory management is provided implicitly by JavaScript.

-Like OpenGL ES 2.0, WebGL does not have the fixed-function APIs introduced in OpenGL 1.0 and deprecated in OpenGL 3.0.
-This functionality, if so required, has to be implemented by the end-developer by providing shader code and configuring data bindings in JavaScript.
+Like OpenGL ES 2.0, WebGL lacks the fixed-function APIs introduced in OpenGL 1.0 and deprecated in OpenGL 3.0.
+This functionality, if required, has to be implemented by the developer using shader code and JavaScript.

-Shaders in WebGL are expressed directly in GLSL and passed to the WebGL API as textual strings.
-The WebGL implementation compiles these shader instructions to GPU code.
-This code is executed for each and every vertex sent through the API and for each pixel rasterized to the screen.
+Shaders in WebGL are written in GLSL and passed to the WebGL API as text strings.
+The WebGL implementation compiles these strings to GPU code.
+This code is executed for each vertex sent through the API and for each pixel rasterized to the screen.

 History

 WebGL evolved out of the Canvas 3D experiments started by Vladimir Vukićević at Mozilla.
 Vukićević first demonstrated a Canvas 3D prototype in 2006.
 By the end of 2007, both Mozilla and Opera had made their own separate implementations.

 In early 2009, the non-profit technology consortium Khronos Group started the WebGL Working Group, with initial participation from Apple, Google, Mozilla, Opera, and others.
 Version 1.0 of the WebGL specification was released March 2011.
-As of March 2012, the chair of the working group is Ken Russell.

-Early applications of WebGL include Zygote Body.
+An early application of WebGL was Zygote Body.
 In November 2012 Autodesk announced that they ported most of their applications to the cloud running on local WebGL clients.
 These applications included Fusion 360 and AutoCAD 360.

-Development of the WebGL 2 specification started in 2013 with final in January 2017.
-This specification is based on OpenGL ES 3.0.
+Development of the WebGL 2 specification started in 2013 and finished in January 2017.
+The specification is based on OpenGL ES 3.0.

 First implementations are in Firefox 51, Chrome 56 and Opera 43.